Penstemon virens: Taxonomy

 The first recorded collection of Penstemon virens was by Francis W. Pennell on 9 June 1915 on Ute Creek north of Manitou Springs, CO.
 On the same trip he collected at least two more specimens from Colorado and two from locations in Wyoming, with the type specimen collected 13 June on a hillside west of Morrison, CO.
 The famous Swedish-American botanist Per Axel Rydberg published a description that credited Pennell for the description in his book Flora of the Rocky Mountains and Adjacent Plains in 1917.
 However, Rydberg is now credited with making formal description.

-The name of the species, "virens', is the present active participle of the Latin word vireō (“I am green”).
+Names

+The name of the species, "virens", is the present active participle of the Latin word vireō ("I am green").
+Three of its common names relate to its appearance.
+A variation on its scientific name is the name "green beardtounge", a description of the particularly green and shiny leaves of the species.
+The common name, "blue mist penstemon", may either refer to the cloud of flowers on multiple stems facing every direction or the occasionally spectacular displays of hillsides covered with a low blue mist of flowers.
+They are additionally called the "low penstemon" for their relatively short stature, but this name is shared with Penstemon humilis, a similar species from elsewhere in the western US.
+Another of the common names relates to its native habitat, in and near the Front Range of Colorado and southern Wyoming.

 Habitat and distribution

 Penstemon virens is commonly found growing on rocky slopes, on rock outcrops, in forest openings, along road cuts, and other disturbed areas.
 They grow from 1600 to 3000 m in elevation.

 Penstemon virens is common in its habitat, but not widely distributed.
 Plants are found on the Medicine Bow Range in southeastern Wyoming south to Culebra Range in southeastern Colorado.
 It is common in the mountains and foothills of the Front Range in between and also on the Palmer Divide in Colorado.
 It is recorded by the USDA Natural Resources Conservation Service PLANTS database (PLANTS) with county level records in Colorado and Wyoming.
+NatureServe assessed P. virens as globally vulnerable (G3) in 1993.
+At the state level they did not assess populations in Colorado and evaluated Wyoming populations as "imperiled" (S2).